Rhodesian Air Force: Air Force of Zimbabwe (1980–present)

-In June 1979, the short-lived Zimbabwe-Rhodesia government of Bishop Muzorewa was installed and the air force flag was the only military flag to be changed to coincide with the change in the national flag.
+In June 1979, the short-lived Zimbabwe-Rhodesia government of Abel Muzorewa was installed and the air force flag was the only military flag to be changed to coincide with the change in the national flag.
 The roundel remained the same.

 In the last year of the Rhodesian War and the first few years of Zimbabwe's independence, no national insignia of any sort were carried on Air Force aircraft.
 This was legal as long as the aircraft did not fly outside of the country's borders.

 Following the independence of Zimbabwe in April 1980, the air force was renamed the Air Force of Zimbabwe, but continued to use the emblem of a bateleur eagle in flight, as used by the Rhodesians.
 The new air force flag retains the light blue field and has the Zimbabwe flag in the canton with the air force emblem in gold in the fly.

 In 1982, a new marking was introduced, featuring a yellow Zimbabwe Bird sitting on the walls of Great Zimbabwe.
 This marking was displayed on the fin of the aircraft or on the fuselage of helicopters.
 No wing markings were displayed.

 In 1994, a new roundel was introduced, featuring the national colours in concentric rings.
 Initially, the roundel was used in association with the 'Zimbabwe Bird' tail marking used previously, but this was soon replaced by the national flag.
 The main marking is normally displayed above and below each wing and on each side of the fuselage.
 However, this seems to be changed, and today the Zimbabwe Bird is also used as a fin flash.